zcorpan/html-parser-book/manuscript/2-parser.md

      Oh well.
 There's no way they could aCONNECTION TERMINATED BY PEER
 ~~~~~~~~

 Browsers also did reparsing in some other situations, such as an unclosed `title` element and, in particular, an unclosed `<!--` in a script element (which looks like a comment but is actually text).
 More on this in the *Script states* section.
 Switching to not doing reparsing was not without facing web compatibility problems.
 In March 2008, I sent the following [email](https://lists.w3.org/Archives/Public/public-html/2008Mar/0249.html) to the public-html mailing list:

 We were fixing our bugs regarding reparsing, but were a bit scared to fix reparsing of comments and escaped text spans, so I asked in #whatwg if someone could be kind enough to provide some data on the matter...

-Philip` found 128 pages with open `<!--` out of ~130K pages, listed in http://philip.html5.org/data/pages-with-unclosed-comments.txt .
+Philip\` found 128 pages with open `<!--` out of ~130K pages, listed in http://philip.html5.org/data/pages-with-unclosed-comments.txt .
 I looked through the first 82 pages.
 40 of those would work better if we reparse, 1 would work slightly worse, and the rest would be unaffected.
 This means that about 0.05% of pages would break if we didn't reparse.

 Opera currently doesn't reparse comments in limited/no quirks mode, but a few pages below break in Opera because of that.
 (We still reparse open escaped text spans even in no quirks mode.)

-Also found during this research was that a lot of pages use --!> and expect it to close the comment. --!> closes comments in WebKit and Gecko.
-We'll probably make --!> close comments given this data.
+Also found during this research was that a lot of pages use `--!>` and expect it to close the comment. `--!>` closes comments in WebKit and Gecko.
+We'll probably make `--!>` close comments given this data.

 We will probably not stop reparsing comments (in quirks mode) or escaped text spans (at least for script and style), at least not until other browsers do so.
 Maybe we can limit reparsing of escaped text spans to quirks mode, but we don't particularly like parsing differences between modes.

 (We will come back to "escaped text spans" in the *Script states* section.)

-To counter the web compatibility problems, the string "--!>" was added as a way the parser can close a comment.
-Reparsing was not specified, but browsers continued to do that.
+To counter the web compatibility problems, the string `--!>` was added as a way the parser can close a comment.
+Reparsing was not specified, but browsers continued to do that (until they rewrote their parsers).

 An IEism that was adopted in the standard was that `<!-->` and `<!--->` represent empty comments.
 That is, the dashes in the `<!--` can overlap the dashes in the `-->`.